margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 From across the room, the silent heart-to-heart that cares and concerns, and knows intuitively the needs of another's voice and heart speaks.
 Is the care sincere?
 Is he laughing at me or with me?
 Is the love truly required, or is it a little Truth-or-Dare?
 The silence of a God-led heart-to-heart is for real and is as loud as the silence captured in the country song.
 The Truth-or-Dare feels like a prank, sinister, childish, aggressive, and insincere.

-I also remember listening to the song "Hey Lady" by Thriving Ivory.
-These songs weren't about me, but I could relate to the feeling of not wanting to burn my heart out on love and not wanting to lose someone before they walk away.
+I also remember listening to the songs "As She's Walking Away" by the Zac Brown Band and "Hey Lady" by Thriving Ivory.
+The first song captures the idea of a God-led heart-to-heart speaking loudly with no words expressed in the room.
+The other song wasn't about me, but I could relate to the feeling of not wanting to burn my heart out on love and not wanting to lose someone before they walk away.

 Finally, I remember listening to the song "Memphis Soul Song".
 There's an angel on one side, and a devil on the other side.
 An angelic woman caring, loving, and laughing with a devilish pull to want a boyfriend.
 An angelic thought in a man with a devilish side unmasked.